Teradata/stacki-wiki/Concepts.md

 1. The XML files have access to the configuration database, so a single file can be applied in multiple situations (server, or even datacenters).
 2. The wiring pattern of the XML files define a complete Kickstart profile.

 ## Attributes

 One of the most useful items in the configuration database are *Attributes*.
-An Attributes is a key-value pair that applies to a set of one or more hosts.
+An Attribute is a key-value pair that applies to a set of one or more hosts.
 These values are the configuration data that Wire uses to build host-specific Kickstart profiles.